-With 65 years of experience and a heritage rooted in pension funds and the construction industry, we understand the needs of long- term institutional investors and the dynamics of the domestic and international real estate investment markets.
+With over 70 years of experience and a heritage rooted in pension funds and the construction industry, we understand the needs of long-term institutional investors and the dynamics of the domestic and international real estate investment markets.
 Bouwinvest has an experienced team of 200 investment professionals.

-OFFICE: The most important drivers of the real estate office market are economic growth, working from home and the employment market, which require astute timing to secure the best opportunities for high-quality assets in prime locations.
-Bouwinvest expects the long-term impact of the COVID pandemic on offices at prime locations will be minimal.
-Bouwinvest therefore targets modern assets with solid sustainability credentials, flexibility of use and good IT infrastructure, as these are most likely to match rapidly evolving market demand.
+The most important drivers of the real estate office market are economic growth, working from home and the office-oriented employment market, which require astute timing to secure the best opportunities for high- quality assets in prime locations.
+Bouwinvest expects the long-term impact of increased working from home on offices at prime locations will be minimal.
+Bouwinvest therefore targets modern assets with strong sustainability credentials, flexibility of use and good IT infrastructure, as these are most likely to match rapidly evolving market demand.

-RETAIL: The hierarchy of the Dutch retail investment market is topped by inner-city locations, followed by urban districts and neighbourhood shopping centres.
-Grocery-anchored retail has shown strong resilience during the COVID crisis and is expected to continue to do well, while the best locations in inner city centres retain their attractiveness.
-Retailers with both a strong online and physical presence have been best placed to weather the challenges e-commerce pose.
-These two retail asset classes attract different consumer groups and therefore also provide portfolio diversification opportunities.
+Local grocery-anchored retail has shown strong resilience during the COVID crisis and is expected to continue to do well.
+The best inner-city locations are going through a challenging period, due to COVID and the increase in e-commerce, but will retain their position as dominant leisure shopping destinations.
+Retailers with both a strong online and physical presence have been best placed to weather the challenges that e-commerce pose.
+These two retail asset classes function differently and therefore also provide portfolio diversification opportunities.

-HOTELS: Hotels have suffered during the pandemic as operators were forced to shut down.
+Hotels have suffered during the pandemic as operators were forced to shut down.
 As an asset class, however, hotels have a proven track record as a niche segment with very attractive returns.
 The hotel world operates largely with long-term lease contracts.
-Most hotel operators are very attached to their buildings which translates into healthy and stable returns in the long term.
-We also expect hotel tourism will return to its long-term growth trajectory.
+Most hotel operators are very attached to their buildings, which translates into healthy and stable returns in the long term.
+While economic downturns have a direct effect on hotel bookings, the overall trend in hotel tourism points towards a long-term growth trajectory.